ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/clustering/replication/change-vector.markdown

 as the number of database instances in the database group grows.
 If an instance is no longer being used, its entry can be removed from the change vector to save space using the [UpdateUnusedDatabasesOperation](../../../client-api/operations/maintenance/clean-change-vector).

-An `ETag` is a value that is scoped to a database instance on a particular node and is guranteed to always increase.
+An `ETag` is a value that is scoped to a database instance on a particular node and is guaranteed to always increase.
 It is used internally for many purposes and is the natural sort order for many operations (indexing, replication, ETL, etc).
 The database ID is used for cases where the node tag is not unique, which could happen when using external replication or restoring from backup.

+---

 ### How are Change Vectors used to Determine Order?
 Given two change vectors `X` and `Y` we would say that `X` >= `Y` if foreach entry of `X` the value of the ETag is greater or equal to the corresponding entry in `Y` and `Y` has no entries that `X` doesn't have.
 The same goes for <= we would say that `X` <= `Y` if foreach entry of `X` the value of the ETag is smaller or equal to the corresponding entry in `Y` and `X` has no entries that `Y` doesn't have.
-We would say that `X` <> `Y` (no order or conflicted) if `X` has an entry with a higher ETag value than `Y` and `Y` has a different entry where its ETag value is greater than X.
+We would say that `X` <> `Y` (no order or conflict) if `X` has an entry with a higher ETag value than `Y`, and `Y` has a different entry where its ETag value is greater than X.

 ## Concurrency Control & Change Vectors

 RavenDB defines some simple rules to determine how to handle concurrent operations on the same document across the cluster.
 It uses the document's change vector.
-This allows RavenDB to detect concurrency issues when writing to a document and conflicts when the document have been concurrently modified on different nodes during network partition.
+This allows RavenDB to detect concurrency issues when writing to a document and throws an exception when the document has been concurrently modified on different nodes during network partition to prevent data corruption.

 Every document in RavenDB has a corresponding change vector.
 This change vector is updated by RavenDB every time the document is changed.
 This happens when on document creation and any modification such as `PUT`, `PATCH`, 'DELETE' or their bulk versions.
-A delete operation will also cause RavenDB to update the document change vector, however, at that point the change vector will belong to the document tombstone (since the document itself has already been deleted).
+A delete operation will also cause RavenDB to update the document change vector, however, at that point, the change vector will belong to the document tombstone (since the document itself has already been deleted).

 A change vector is present in the document's metadata and each time a document is updated, the server will update the change vector.
 This is mostly used internally inside RavenDB for many purposes (conflict detection, deciding what documents a particular subscription has already seen, what was sent to an ETL destination, etc) but can also be very useful for clients.

 In particular, the change vector is _guaranteed_ to change whenever the document changes and can be used as part of optimistic concurrency checks.
 A document modification can all specify an expected change vector for a document (with an empty change vector signifying that the document does not exists).
 In such a case, all operations in the transaction will be aborted and no changes will be applied to any of the documents modified in the transaction.